silviot/edx-platform-wiki/Microsites-Theming.md

 * **FEATURES['USE_MICROSITES']** - This must be set to true to turn on the Microsites feature.
 * **MICROSITE_ROOT_DIR** - a directory that contains subdirectories of assets for each microsite including css, image and template overrides.
 The assets for each microsite are located under a subdirectory with the same name as the microsite key in the MICROSITE_CONFIGURATION dict.
 * **MICROSITE_CONFIGURATION** - A dict of dicts.
 The existence of this dict in effect enables the microsites feature.
 Each key in the microsite configuration dict specifies the config for that microsite.
-Keys within each microsite's config are as follows:
+The key name *must* match the directory inside the MICROSITE_ROOT_DIR otherwise the microsite definition will not be valid.
+The data within each microsite's config are as follows:
  * **cybersource_config_key** - If the Microsite needs to use a different CyberSource account than the default configuration, then this should be set to the keyname of the configuration section that is in CC_PROCESSOR.
 Addition details on using distinct CyberSource accounts can be found below.
  * **domain_prefix** - the subdomain that specifies the microsite.
 E.g. for foo.mydomain.com it would be "foo"
  * **university** - the university associated with the microsite.
 E.g. "FooX".
 This is a legacy concept in the Open edX code base, but it should be defined.
 It is recommended to set it to be the same as **domain_prefix***